jordanhalase/chatter/README.md

 Chatter is a static library and a collection of tools that gives an easy way to create branching dialogue tree systems for games.

+## TODO

+* Make sure that nodes aren't coming back as NULL
+* Make sure new nodes are being created properly
+* Add the way for the response's linked next node to change with [/] keys

 ## Editor basics

 The editor window is broken into two sections: the large upper area is the viewing and editing area where the current chat node is displayed, as well as a linked next node.
 Below that is a black bar which shows the "timeline".
 Each asterisk in the timeline represents one node of the conversation, and the caret underneath shows which node you are currently editing.